onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 * a coherent description of the long run patterns of wealth and income inequality,
 * a structural understanding of which combinations of mechanisms and constraints can explain them,
-* a way to distinguish “inequality justified by constraints and trade offs” from “inequality that remains puzzling even after constraints are taken into account”.
+* a way to distinguish inequality that is plausibly justified by constraints and trade offs from inequality that remains puzzling even after constraints are taken into account.

 ### 1.2 Status and difficulty

 There is no single accepted theory of long run inequality dynamics.
-Instead, several partial frameworks coexist:
+Instead, several partial frameworks coexist.

-* empirical literatures on:
+Empirical literatures cover:

 * top income and wealth shares over more than a century in several countries,
 * Gini and related indices across time and countries,
-  * measures of social and intergenerational mobility,
+* measures of social and intergenerational mobility.

-* theoretical literatures on:
+Theoretical literatures cover:

 * dynamic models of capital accumulation and savings,
 * heterogeneous agent macroeconomics with incomplete markets,
 * political economy of redistribution,
 * skill biased technological change and globalization,
 * institutional and historical accounts of inequality regimes.

 Points of partial consensus include:

-* inequality levels and trajectories differ markedly across countries and time, even with similar technologies,
+* inequality levels and trajectories differ markedly across countries and time, even with broadly similar technologies,
 * institutions and policies matter for distributional outcomes,
 * mobility and opportunity can diverge from static inequality measures.